dwyl/phoenix-chat-example/presence.md

 ## 3. Changing the UI

-Now that we are tracking each process, we are now ready to *show* to each user
+Now that we are tracking each process, we are now ready to *show* to each person
 **who is online**!

 ### 3.1 Change HTML in view file

-Let's first add a space in our page dedicated to show the list of online users.
+Let's first add a space in our page dedicated to show the list of online people.
 We want to make our page [**responsive**](https://web.dev/learn/design/), meaning we want our page to be properly resized